 Non-matriculated students may take two classes that are designated as classes available to them.
 They may also choose to take a third and fourth class, but only with the approval of the department after submitting their application.

 I’ve taken several graduate credit courses at other institutions.
 How do I know if these courses will transfer?

-When you apply to the Professional Educator program, you are given the opportunity to request transfer credits.
+When you apply to the Teacher Leadership program, you are given the opportunity to request transfer credits.
 The Application Review Committee will determine if your courses are suitable for transfer.